 Francis Vérillaud joined Institut Montaigne in order to support its internationalization and its integration into the circle of world-renowned think tanks.
 He worked at Sciences Po where he was Director of international affairs and exchanges from 1995 onwards.
 Before coming to Sciences Po, Francis held several positions in the French Ministry of Foreign Affairs, including postings in Washington and Santiago, Chile.

-Helmut K. Anheier is Professor of Sociology at the Hertie School of Governance.
+Helmut K. Anheier is Professor of Sociology at the Hertie School.
 He served as President of the Hertie School from 2009 to 2018.
 His research centres on indicator systems, social innovation, culture, philanthropy, and organisational studies.
 Anheier is the principal academic lead of the Hertie School's annual Governance Report (Oxford University Press).